-BONESUPPORT supports the SOLARIO trial (Short or Long Antibiotic Regimens in Orthopaedics) to investigate whether synthetic bone graft substitute containing antibiotics can lead to shorter treatment times compared to systemic antibiotic treatment, thereby reducing the risk of antibiotic resistance, side effects and additional costs.
-The trial is led by Oxford University Hospitals NHS Foundation Trust in collaboration with EBJIS - The European Bone and Joint Infection Society.
-The SOLARIO trial is a randomized controlled open-label European multicenter trial that is estimated to recruit 500 patients.
-The first patient was recruited in February 2019 and the trial is expected to end in the first quarter of 2023.
-If the trial shows a positive outcome, it will certainly contribute to a paradigm shift in the treatment of bone infections.
+BONESUPPORT supports the SOLARIO study (Short or Long Antibiotic Regimes in Orthopaedics), with the aim of investigating if synthetic bone graft substitutes containing antibiotics can lead to shorter treatment time compared to systemic antibiotics and thereby reduce risk of antibiotic resistance, side effects and additional costs.
+The study is led by the Oxford University Hospitals' NHS Foundation Trust in collaboration with EBJIS (European Bone and Joint Infection Society).
+SOLARIO is a randomized unblinded European multicenter study that is expected to include 500 patients.
+The first patient was recruited in February 2019 and the study is expected to be closed during Q1 2024.
+A positive result of the study may contribute to a paradigm shift in the protocol for treating bone infections.

+The CONVICTION study

-The French CRIOAC healthcare network has initiated CONVICTION, a randomized controlled trial to evaluate the effectiveness of CERAMENT G in the treatment of chronic osteomyelitis.
-The French Ministry of Social Affairs and Health has made the decision to finance the trial with a research grant from BONESUPPORT partially financing the cost of the products used in the trial.
-The trial will evaluate the effectiveness of CERAMENT G in the treatment of osteomyelitis.
-The trial is a national multicenter trial and will be conducted by clinicians included in the CRIOAc Network.
-A positive outcome from the trial would open up significant commercial potentials in the French market and it would be possible to obtain improved compensation status.
+The French CRIOAc1 Network has initiated CONVICTION, a randomized controlled trial to evaluate the efficacy of CERAMENT G in the treatment of osteomyelitis.
+The French Ministry of Health funds the study.
+A research grant from BONESUPPORT to partially finance the products used in the study, has been awarded.

+The study will evaluate the effectiveness of CERAMENT G in the treatment of osteomyelitis.
+The study is a national multicenter study and will be conducted by clinics that are part of the CRIOAc network.

+A positive outcome of the study would mean that a large commercial opportunity will arise in the French market and that improved reimbursement status is obtained.